South Carolina workers' compensation

 • Partners and/or members of a limited liability company (LLC)

-• People working for any employer whose annual payroll was less than $3,000 the previous year
+• People working for South Carolina businesses with less than $3,000 the previous year in annual payroll spending

 How to Apply for South Carolina Workers’ Compensation Benefits